tellor-io/tellor-parachain-demo/README.md

 ```
 **NOTE:** this currently requires a custom build of the `parachains-integration-tests` tool which adds support for Ethereum signing required by Moonbeam.
 See https://github.com/paritytech/parachains-integration-tests/pull/85 for more details.
 The custom build can be installed globally by cloning the branch used for the PR and then using `yarn global add file:$PWD` to install.

+The launch process should conclude with a summary of the various network nodes, along with hyperlinks to launch network explorers for monitoring and interacting with the chains.

 ### Deploy Contracts & Initialise Chain State
 In a new terminal shell, use the `deploy` script to deploy the Tellor contracts to Moonbeam as well as perform required chainstate initialisation: